x509cert/AzSecPodcast/transcripts/transcript17.md

 **Sarah**: Cool.

-**Sarah**: Wow, Gary, I I've got here in my notes explain what a data center is now I'm going to assume that quite a lot of people listening probably have an idea what a data center is, but maybe we should talk about data centers in cloud and cloud providers and how they're different.
+Wow, Gary, I've got here in my notes, "explain what a data center is!"
+Now I'm going to assume that quite a lot of people listening probably have an idea what a data center is, but maybe we should talk about data centers in cloud and cloud providers and how they're different.

 **Gary**: Yeah, no, it is a good question Ann.
 I guess the conversation really changes depending on what kind of a data center we're talking about. 'cause in my career I started with like the first data center that I was looking after was quite literally a closet inside of an office that had a few AV cable racks and a bunch of old HP servers that were bolted into it.
 And then almost every job after that.
 The scale of the data center that I was looking after changed by an order of magnitude so it was really.